The Reluctant Spouse

 Such questions not only thrust the issue of “baby” at a reluctant spouse over and over, but also demand that he opt in — or out.
 In essence, the journey requires that he try to envision the child’s entire upbringing at a time when he might prefer not to think about children at all.

 The upside is that this insistent probing gives adoptive couples a rigorous preparation for parenting that the biological route rarely affords.
 The downside is that every new question and issue risks reigniting a reluctant spouse’s resistance.
-My own husband signed on and off to adoption so often that, by the time we boarded the plane for China, neither one of us could have said for certain whether he would stick around after we returned home.
+My own husband signed on and off to adoption so often that, by the time we boarded the plane, neither one of us could have said for certain whether he would stick around after we returned home.

 He did.
 In fact, the man who had insisted that he was too old and too busy is a wonderful father who resents even the occasional business trip that keeps him from tucking Becky in at night.
 These days, when a distressed couple calls, Joe will stay on the phone with the spouse who is reluctant to adopt for hours.
 He offers reassurance that all concerns are legitimate.
 Then, ever so subtly, he encourages him or her to take the plunge.